Human rights in Mauritania: Prohibition of child labor and minimum age for employment

-The law provides that children cannot be employed before the age of 14 in the nonagricultural sector or under age 13 in the agricultural sector unless the minister of labor grants an exception due to local circumstances; however, child labor in the informal sector was a significant problem, particularly within poorer inner-city areas.
+The law provides that children cannot be employed before the age of 14 in the nonagricultural sector or under the age of 13 in the agricultural sector unless the minister of labor grants an exception due to local circumstances; however, child labor in the informal sector was a significant problem, particularly within poorer inner-city areas.
 The law states that employed children between the ages of 14 and 16 should receive 70 percent of the minimum wage and that those between the ages of 17 and 18 should receive 90 percent of the minimum wage.

 The Ministry of Justice, working with UNICEF, worked to repatriate Mauritanian children who had been sent to work as camel jockeys in the United Arab Emirates.
-The ministry formally arranged the repatriation of 12 youths under the program and provided family counseling for the repatriated youths plus additional youth who had previously worked as camel jockeys.
+The ministry formally arranged the repatriation of 12 youths under the program and provided family counseling for the repatriated youths, plus additional youth who had previously worked as camel jockeys.

 Young rural children were commonly employed in herding, cultivation, fishing, and other labor to support their families.
 Young children in urban areas often drove donkey carts and delivered water and building materials.
 Some marabouts provided their talibes with insufficient food and shelter and forced them to beg for over 12 hours a day.
 In keeping with longstanding tradition, many children served apprenticeships in small industries and in the informal sector.
 Reporting by some NGOs, including SOS‑Esclaves, strongly stated that domestic employment, often unpaid, of girls as young as seven in wealthier homes was a growing problem.
 There was no child labor in the modern industrial sector.

 Several government offices have responsibility for enforcing child labor laws, including the ministries of labor; justice; women's, children's, and family affairs; and the Commission for Food Security and Social Protection.
 There was a labor inspectorate with the authority to refer violations to judicial authorities, but the eight regional inspectors and 30 inspector/controllers lacked the basic resources, such as transport and office equipment, needed to enforce existing child labor and other labor laws.